Dennis Ross: Obama Administration positions

-According to The Wall Street Journal, Ross, along with James Steinberg and Daniel Kurtzer, were among the principal authors of then-presidential candidate Barack Obama's address on the Middle East to AIPAC in June 2008.
+According to The Wall Street Journal, Ross, along with James Steinberg and Daniel Kurtzer, was among the principal authors of then-presidential candidate Barack Obama's address on the Middle East to AIPAC in June 2008.
 It was viewed as the Democratic nominee's most expansive on international affairs.

-Ross was appointed Special Advisor for the Persian Gulf and Southwest Asia to Secretary of State Hillary Clinton on February 23, 2009.
+Ross was appointed Special Advisor for the Persian Gulf and Southwest Asia to U.S. Secretary of State Hillary Clinton on February 23, 2009.
 On June 25, 2009 the White House announced that Ross was leaving the State Department to join the National Security Council staff as a Special Assistant to the President and Senior Director for the Central Region, with overall responsibility for the region.
-The Central Region includes the Middle East, the Persian Gulf, Afghanistan, Pakistan and South Asia.
+The Central Region includes the Middle East, the Persian Gulf, Afghanistan, Pakistan, and South Asia.

 Haaretz reported that Ross's work as a Middle East aide in the Obama administration was burdened by tension with special envoy George Mitchell, to the point that Ross and Mitchell sometimes refused to speak to each other.
 This report indicated that the tension was caused, at least in part, by Ross's occasional efforts to conduct negotiations with Israeli government officials without notifying Mitchell.
 For example, in both September and November 2010, Ross was said to have tried to persuade Prime Minister Benjamin Netanyahu to freeze settlement construction during negotiations with the Palestinian National Authority, in exchange for unspecified private assurances and a major military arms transfer from the United States.

-Palestinian officials reportedly viewed Ross as beholden to the Israeli government, and not as an honest broker or even-handed facilitator of negotiations.
-For a significant period, Ross refrained from meeting Palestinian Authority officials, while continuing to hold talks with Israeli officials during his visits to the region.
+Palestinian officials reportedly viewed Ross as beholden to the Israeli government, and not as an even-handed facilitator of negotiations.
+For a period, Ross refrained from meeting Palestinian Authority officials, while continuing to hold talks with Israeli officials during his visits to the region.

 On November 10, 2011, Ross stepped down from his post in the Obama administration.
 He rejoined The Washington Institute as William Davidson Distinguished Fellow, Counselor, Irwin Levy Family Program on the U.S.-Israel Strategic Relationship.
 He currently serves on the advisory board for the non-profit America Abroad Media.